juami/pytentiostat/news/PysideLegacyIssues.rst

 **Fixed:**

-* Fixed several bugs resulting from transfer from Pyside2 to Pyside6
+* Upgraded from Pyside2 to Pyside6

 **Security:**